The Happiness Index (putting people before GDP)

 - Income: Money helps up to a point.
 It covers rent, food, and safety.
 Beyond that point, extra income has a smaller effect on daily mood and life satisfaction.

 - Health: A routine GP visit without long waits can change a person’s week.
-But walkable communities, good local organic food and mental health from nice parks, prevents a lot of GP visits in the first place.
+But walkable communities, good local organic food and mental health from nice parks, prevents a lot of medical needs.

 - Social support: Someone to call in a crisis matters.
 In Nordic countries, strong family ties and public services create a reliable safety net.

 - Freedom to make life choices: People feel happier when they can pick their job path, move house, or start a business without heavy barriers.
-‘Happy countries’ also tend not to be dominated by religion.
+‘Happy countries’ tend to not be religious.

 - Generosity: Helping a neighbour, giving time, or donating improves well-being.
 Giving creates a sense of purpose that money alone can’t buy.